COSC3020/parallel-mergesort-vijaykodru-1/README.md

 What is the span of the parallel program, in terms of worst-case $\Theta$?
 Hint:
 It may help to consider the DAG of the parallel program.

+The implemented code recursively divides the given array into two subarrays, which takes $O(logn)$ time due to the recursive calls.
+After the division, the two subarrays are sorted concurrently, and then they are merged.
+The merging process takes $O(n)$ time at each level.

+Thus, the total work of the algorithm, which considers both the parallel sorting and serial merging at each level, is $O(nlogn)$.

+The span refers to the longest chain of dependent operations.
+The merging process is serial, taking $O(n)$ at each level, while the recursive sorting take $O(logn)$.

+Thus, the total time complexity is $O(nlogn)$, and the span is also $\Theta(nlogn)$

 References: